-Denver Health Medical Plan, Inc., hereinafter referred to as the Company, complies with applicable Federal civil rights laws and does not discriminate based on race, color, national origin, age, disability, or sex.
+Denver Health Medical Plan, Inc., hereinafter referred to as the Company, complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 The Company does not exclude people or treat them differently because of race, color, national origin, age, disability, sex, health status, or need for care services.